markniu/PandaPi/README.md

 # PandaPi for 3D printer
-##  use Raspberry Pi as brain, Integrates Marlin & Octoprint into the Raspberry Pi.
+##  Use Raspberry Pi as a brain that run the Marlin&Octoprint on Raspberry Pi directly.
 Improve print speed and smoothness
 ### Standing on the shoulders of giants, there will be more possibilities in the 3D printing world.